-• Comparison with Archimedes
+- Comparison with Archimedes

-Consider, for example, the treatise On the Sphere and Cylinder of Archimedes, where he lists five 'assumptions'-i.e., in effect: axioms-that he will depend upon:
+Consider, for example, the treatise On the Sphere and Cylinder of Archimedes, where he lists five 'assumptions' i.e., in effect: axioms-that he will depend upon:

-- (i) Of all the lines which have the same extremities the straight line is the least. - (ii) Of other lines in a plane and having the same extremities any two of them are unequal if they are both concave in the same direction and one is between the other and the straight line with the same extremities.

-- (iii) ... similar to (1) but defining plane among surfaces with the same 'extremities'. - (iv) ... similar to (2) but distinguishing surfaces among surfaces with the same 'extremities'. - (v) "Archimedes Principle": Further of unequal lines, unequal planes, unequal solids, the greater exceeds the lesser by such a magnitude that when added to itself, can be made to exceed any assigned magnitude among those which are comparable... - Topics for discussion: What are these assumptions of Archimedes?
+- (i) Of all the lines which have the same extremities the straight line is the least. - (ii) Of other lines in a plane and having the same extremities any two of them are unequal if they are both concave in the same direction and one is between the other and the straight line with the same extremities. - (iii) ... similar to (i) but defining plane among surfaces with the same ' extremities'. - (iv) ... similar to (ii) but distinguishing surfaces among surfaces with the same ' extremities'. - (v) "Archimedes Principle": Further of unequal lines, unequal planes, unequal solids, the greater exceeds the lesser by such a magnitude that when added to itself, can be made to exceed any assigned magnitude among those which are comparable... - What are these assumptions of Archimedes?
 Descriptions, definitions, or axioms?
-Ad hoc?
-Usable? - Issues of uniqueness are perhaps implied both in Euclid, and Archimedes, but not specifically mentioned.
+Are they meant to be ad hoc designed for the specific treatise in which they appear? - Issues of uniqueness are perhaps implied both in Euclid, and Archimedes, but not specifically mentioned.
 E.g.: - The following 'familiar' definitions, not at all in the spirit of the definitions in Book I appear in later interpretations of Euclid: